lembn/CLUNKS/README.md

 }
 ```

-Otherwise if the `state` is false, then the password verification failed, seen in the `else` block of the statement:
+Otherwise if `state` is false, then the password verification failed, seen in the `else` block of the statement:

 ```c#
 else